shikalou/pipex/README.md

 ## How to recreate the shell pipe in C !

-The project goal is to reproduce the pipe behaviour in a command line.
+The project goal is to reproduce the pipe behaviour in a command line with the pipe() command of the libc.

 ### How to run the program